sitemaster7420/sitemaster7420.github.io/_posts/blog/2020-08-13-First-Post.markdown

 ---
-layout: post
-title:  "Here's how you can create a passive income source"
+title:  "Why doctors recommend us Green Tea"
 date:   2020-08-13 19:36:46 +0530
-categories: jekyll update
+categories: blog
-author: Aradhya
 excerpt_separator: <!--more-->
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, <!--more--> but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.<!--more-->